| |

 How to Make Homemade Taco Seasoning

-Combine the cumin, chili powder, paprika, garlic powder, coriander, onion powder, oregano, sea salt, black pepper, crushed red pepper flakes, and chipotle chile powder together in a bowl; mix well.
-Use immediately cooked with a pound of beef, chicken, turkey, or pork OR store in an airtight container in a cool dry place.
-Enjoy.
+Combine the cumin, chili powder, paprika, coriander, garlic powder, onion powder, oregano, sea salt, freshly cracked black pepper, crushed red pepper flakes, and chipotle chile powder in a small glass jar; mix well.

 Taco Seasoning